Members of CERC | Christ Evangelical Reformed Church (CERC)

 Shulamite Liew

-I was raised in a Christian family, actively involved in church activities and The Girl's Brigade from a young age, which shaped my early understanding of faith and commitment.
+I was raised in a Christian family, actively involved in church activities from a young age, which shaped my early understanding of faith and commitment.
 However, it wasn't until joining CERC that I truly began to grow spiritually.

 The Bible studies and community at CERC challenged me to live a life more aligned with God's will, transforming my view of Christianity from a mere religion to a core part of my identity.
 CERC has not only deepened my understanding of Christianity but has also equipped me with the tools to apply these teachings in my daily life, fostering a more authentic and purposeful walk with God.